IniasP/rnnoise-cli/README.md

 To be used with systems running PulseAudio (basically any Linux distro).
 This was written out of frustration that Discord+Krisp is unavailable on Linux.
-If you'd like a GUI alternative, check out [Cadmus](https://github.com/josh-richardson/cadmus) (as of May 2021, it has some issues and the developer seems to be IMA).
+If you'd like a GUI alternative, check out [Cadmus](https://github.com/josh-richardson/cadmus) (as of May 2021, it has some issues and the developer seems to be MIA).

 ## Installation